itsme2417/PolyMind/README.md

 - `Enabled_features`, `image_input`, `imagegeneration`, `wolframalpha`: URIs for llama.cpp running a multimodal model, comfyui, and the app_id for Wolfram Alpha respectively.
 - `runpythoncode/depth`: Specifies the maximum number of attempts GateKeeper can make to debug non-running code.
 To disable this feature, set it to 0.
 - `imagegeneration/checkpoint_name`: Specifies the filename of the SD checkpoint for comfyui.
+- `file_input/chunk_size`: Specifies the token count per segment for text chunking.
+Equivalent to amount of context used per RAG message.
+- `file_input/raw_input`: If set to true, the user's message is used as the query for the semantic search, otherwise an LLM generated query is used.

 ## Donations